How dates are recorded

 Dates are important elements of genealogy, providing a sense of time and history.
 They are not always available for inclusion in the data and not always completely.
 Having at least a year of birth for living people will guarantee their privacy on this site.
 Here is how dates may be entered:

-- Where month and year only are known: Mon YEAR (eg, Jul 2007).
-In calculations this will be interptreted as the 1st of the month.
+- Where month and year only are known: Mon year (eg, Jul 2007).
+In calculations this will be interpreted as the 1st of the month.

-- A minimum requirement for a date is the year (in full) - 2007, interpreted as 1 Jan 2007 for calculation purposes.
+- A minimum requirement for a date is the year - 2007, interpreted as 1 Jan 2007 for calculation purposes.

 - Some dates at one period of history are given as, say, 1688/89, because of differences in the calendars - see Calendars and Dates) for an explanation